Accessibility at Auvik

 Training Schedule

 Auvik will provide training as soon as practicable.
-Training will be provided to new employees, volunteers, agents and/or contractors.
+Training will be provided to new employees, and volunteers.
 Revised training will be provided in the event of changes to legislation, procedures, policies, and/or practices.

 Record of Training